Korea TESOL: Overview

 Korea TESOL is a South Korea based multi-tiered membership organization with regional chapters and nationwide operations such as conferences, publications and Special Interest Groups (SIGs).
 All memberships are "national" in scope: members can participate in any local or national event with the same membership benefits (discounts), although 50% of their dues are targeted to a member-selected regional chapter.
-KOTESOL's slogan "Teachers Helping Teachers" is based on an orientation to collegial teacher professional development, including novice teachers new to Korea (and perhaps without an aim for a career in teaching?) under the mission statement "to promote scholarship, disseminate information, and facilitate cross-cultural understanding among persons concerned with teaching and learning of English in Korea."
+KOTESOL's slogan "Teachers Helping Teachers" is based on an orientation to collegial teacher professional development, including novice teachers new to Korea (and perhaps without an aim for a career in teaching) under the mission statement "to promote scholarship, disseminate information, and facilitate cross-cultural understanding among persons concerned with teaching and learning of English in Korea."

-Korea TESOL's membership includes teachers in private and public schools at all levels (K-12, college/university faculty, and hagwon [private language institute] instructors) as well as teachers-in-training, administrators, researchers, materials developers, publishers, and students.
-As a result of Covid, KOTESOL has fallen in membership numbers from as much as 800 to approximately 350 members in 2021: roughly 25% of members are Korean nationals, the remainder expatriates; nearly 20% of members reside outside of Korea.
+Korea TESOL's membership includes teachers in private and public schools at all levels (K-12, college/university faculty, and hagwon [private language institute] instructors), as well as teachers-in-training, administrators, researchers, materials developers, publishers, and students.

+As a result of the COVID-19 pandemic, KOTESOL has fallen in membership numbers from as much as 800 to approximately 350 members in 2021: roughly 25% of members are Korean nationals, the remainder expatriates; nearly 20% of members reside outside of Korea.
 KOTESOL is known for its conferences (since 1993), print and online publications, and active chapter meetings.
 An increasing number of members hold higher degrees in language teaching and related fields.
 Many join for networking opportunities, both social and professional, others come to learn and share practical techniques as well as theories in English language teaching, particularly in the Korean ELT setting.